albertdow/ml-htt-methods/README.md

 - Open batch_annotate_inc_16.sh, batch_annotate_inc_17.sh and batch_annotate_inc_18.sh
 and change `cd` and `source` lines to your own CMSSW repo.
-Also check model_folder is the one you want to use.
+Also check model_folder is the one you want to use, and config is the corresponding one.

 - Run following commands